ALERT and Gordon-CenSSIS Scholars

 The ALERT and Gordon-CenSSIS Scholars Program is designed to provide freshmen engineering students the opportunity to get involved in ALERT and Gordon-CenSSIS research projects, K-12 STEM (Science, Technology, Engineering, and Math) outreach programs, and professional development training and seminars, such as Leadership Skills, Research Ethics, and Presentation and Poster Building Skills.

-Please contact Melanie Smith for questions:
+Please contact Melanie Smith for questions regarding the program.

 Melanie Smith, email at: email@example.com, or phone: 617-373-2976.
 Campus address: 302 Stearns Center.